unbxd/search-JS-library/docs_new/gettingStarted/IntegrateWithYourSite.md

         "unxDescription":"<<description attribute>>"
         };
         ```
-    3. Provide **product attributes** to be returned from the search api:
+    - Provide **product attributes** to be returned from the search api:
         ```js
         productAttributes: ["<<title attribute>>","<<image url attribute>>","<<price attribute>>","<<description attribute>>"]
         ```
-    4. Add the correct query selectors based on your website, in the config
+    - Add the correct query selectors based on your website, in the config
-    5. Configure the correct category ids for the **UnbxdAnalyticsConf** window object wherever applicable<br/>
+    - Configure the correct category ids for the **UnbxdAnalyticsConf** window object   wherever applicable
     ### Example:
     {: .no_toc }
     ```js